Skip to content

 More than multiple choice: all question types at a glance

-When you think of an online exam, you probably spontaneously think of a series of ‘traditional’ multiple-choice questions.
-With an advanced exam platform such as assessmentQ, however, the possibilities are much more extensive, allowing you to make your exams a lot richer and more interactive.
-Below, we made an overview of all possible question types.
+When you think about digital tests, you most probably imagine a series of ‘traditional’ multiple-choice questions.
+With an advanced e-assessment platform like assessmentQ, however, the possibilities are far greater, making your tests considerably richer and more interactive.
+You will find an overview of all possible question types below.

 CONTENTS:

-1. Setting exam questions: an art in itself
+1. Designing test questions: an art in itself

-• the type of knowledge and/or skills you want to test.
+• the knowledge and/or skills you want to test.

-Secondly, what form your questions take also plays a crucial role.
+And then the format of your questions plays a crucial role.

-There is a wide range of question types to choose from.
-You can centre your entire exam around one particular type, e.g. a written exam with 10 open questions.
-However, most exams include a combination of different question types.
-For instance, you could:
+That is why we offer you a wide range of question types to choose from.
+You can use a single question type throughout your test, for example a written exam with ten open questions.
+However, most tests include a combination of question types.
+For instance, you can

 • alternate between open and closed questions,